 - Composite gaskets resist coolant, gasoline, alcohol and oil, and can be easily trimmed for an exact fit on modified parts.
 Composite generally won’t crush, split, shrink or squeeze.

 - Copper gaskets are mainly used on high-performance engines because of their durability.
 The copper distributes heat evenly throughout the gasket to prevent warping.

 - Cork gaskets create a positive seal that eliminates the need for retorquing.
 They can withstand high-vacuum and high-temperature conditions while maintaining compression.

 - Dead-Soft aluminum gaskets are very pliable and provide an excellent seal even on rough, warped, or irregular flange surfaces.
 The multi-layer, solid aluminum construction is highly resistant to blowout and burnout, and they can be reused.

-- Fiber gaskets have great tensile strength and superior blowout resistance, and are also corrosion resistant.
+- Fiber gaskets have a great tensile strength and superior blowout resistance and are also corrosion resistant.

 - Graphite gaskets resist heat, preventing gasket burnout.
 They have excellent compressibility and won’t become brittle.

 - Rubber gaskets are easy to install because of their flexibility, and they also have superior heat resistance.

 - Steel gaskets are designed to handle higher compression ratios, special cam timing, and higher operating temperatures.
 The rigid steel design practically eliminates gasket distortion under grueling engine conditions.

 Prior to selecting from the materials mentioned above, it is key to understand the level of chemical resistance your gasket will require.
 The corrosive properties of the contained fluid play a major role in your choice.
 For example, rubbers such as Nitrile are resistant to oil but can’t be used with oxidizing fluids.